FAQ: Starting a Chapter

 At a minimum, a Provisional Chapter must successfully educate three (3) pledge classes, usually one per term.
 This means that the minimum amount of time spent as a Provisional Chapter will be around 18 months.
 However, Provisional Chapters are expected to demonstrate sustainability, growth, and good leadership during this time.
 If the Board of Directors has concerns about the Provisional Chapter’s strength at the end of its third pledge class, it may decide that an extra semester or two of Provisional Chapter status is necessary.

 Are there fees?

-As previously mentioned, submitting a Colony Petition requires a fee (spread among the prospective Colonists).
+As previously mentioned, submitting a Petition requires a fee (spread among the prospective Brothers).
 There is also a similar fee associated with the Charter Petition.
 In addition, the Fraternity assesses annual dues.
 The exact amount paid in dues depends on a number of factors and varies from year to year, but is usually around $200 annually.